Avoid “Production Line Praise” When Coaching Young Athletes

 Become aware of how you deliver your feedback

 Start to become aware of how you are delivering feedback to young athletes.
 I would love to hear from you what you notice when you do this and if you make any changes.
-Let me know by leaving a comment/reply.
+Let me know by leaving a comment/reply or by using the contact details below.